ej2/python-quickbooks/README.md

 Made much simpler with some major contributions from @HaPsantran.
 See HaPsantran's branch [here](https://github.com/HaPsantran/quickbooks-python).
 It's probably a much more reliable spot for keeping this up to date and evolving.
 I've cleaned the script up a bit for a semi-clean v0.1.0.

-As Jesse says in their ReadMe:
+As HaPsantran says in their ReadMe:

 >Generally when using this module (or any of the QBO v3 API wrappers out there), keep in mind that there are some glaring omissions in it's functionality that (AFAIK) no one is able to get around programmatically.
 For example, you can't access (or create, update, or delete, obvi) Deposits or Transfers.